 “Google Kubernetes Engine is like magic for us.
 It's the best container environment there is.
 Without it, we couldn't provide the advanced financial analytics we offer today.
 Scaling would be difficult and prohibitively expensive.”--Michael Bishop, CTO and Co-Founder, Alpha Vertex

 “Google Kubernetes Engine provides us with the openness, stability and scalability we need to manage and orchestrate our Docker containers.
 This year, our customers flourished during Black Friday and Cyber Monday with zero outages, downtime or interruptions in service thanks, in part, to Google Kubernetes Engine.”--Will Warren | Chief Technology Officer, GroupBy

 “By moving to Google Cloud Platform and Kubernetes Engine, we were able to scale quickly from 15 services to 350 services while reducing our cloud hosting costs by approximately 60%.”--Pablo Moncada | IT DevOps Team Lead, BQ

-Cloud Run on GKE provides a simpler developer experience for deploying stateless services to GKE.
-Cloud Run abstracts away Kubernetes concepts while providing automatic scaling based on HTTP requests; scaling to zero instances; automatic networking; and integration with Stackdriver.
-Cloud Run on GKE gives you serverless on your own terms, with access to custom machine types, VPC networks, GPU accelerators, and the ability to run side-by-side with other workloads in GKE.
-Cloud Run on GKE is compatible with Knative and provides a consistent experience which enables you to run your serverless workloads anywhere: fully managed on Google Cloud, on GKE, or on your own Kubernetes cluster.Learn more
+Cloud Run for Anthos provides a simpler developer experience for deploying stateless services in Anthos.
+Cloud Run for Anthos abstracts away Kubernetes concepts while providing automatic scaling based on HTTP requests, scaling to zero instances, automatic networking, and integration with Stackdriver.
+It gives you serverless on your own terms, with access to custom machine types, VPC networks, GPU accelerators, and the ability to run side by side with other workloads in Anthos.
+Cloud Run for Anthos is compatible with Knative and provides a consistent experience which enables you to run your serverless workloads anywhere: on Google Cloud or on-premises.Learn more

 A product listed on this page is in beta.
 For more information on our product launch stages, see here.